Enjoy HIGHLANDER to the fullest get ready for Adventure of a Lifetime!

-The climate of Big Bear Lake is moderately continental.
+The climate of Big Bear Lake is moderate.
 The winters are cold and snowy, while summers are sunny and warm during the day but cool at night.
 Since the event will take place in summer, expect plenty of sunshine and small chances of precipitation.
 The climate is a high desert at 7,000 ft of altitude which means dry air and strong sun exposure.
-Expect temperatures averaging between mid 70°F(21°C) and high to mid 40°F(4°C).
+Expect temperatures with lows in the high 40s and highs in the low 80s.

 Get your backpacking checklist here